Citi buys Credit Suisse commodities trading book

 Credit Suisse announced in July that it was exiting commodities trading as tighter regulations and higher capital requirements squeezed profits.

-JPMorgan (JPM.N), Barclays (BARC.L) and Deutsche have all shut down or cut back their natural resources operations.
+JPMorgan, Barclays and Deutsche have all shut down or cut back their natural resources operations.

 The deal does not include Credit Suisse's U.S. power trading book.
 Credit Suisse has not been an active trader in U.S. power since 2008 when it largely shut down the desk, but it retains a number of longer-term exposures.